sciensanogit/NEED-GQ/README.md

 The `templates` directory contains templates for R files for new figures and tables.

-## TO DO
+## Data management (to do's)

-- [ ] Fix the import script for raw data in NL
+- [ ] Adapt import scripts for raw data to other languages

-- [ ] Fix the import script for raw data in EN
+- [ ] Create data dictionarry in every language

 ### Data import issue

-The script importing and relabeling the data in EN (and NL too) is not working properly because it labels 218 columns while the actual datasets contains 251 columns.
-Therefore, some columns are not labelled, and some might be matched to a wrong label.

-The best way to solve this would be to generate a data dictionary for the FR version, and a data dictionary for the EN version.
-Then, they could be compared to fix the EN version.
-This EN data dictionary could then be used to relabel the raw data properly.

-WARNING: this might take some time to setup so it hasn't been done now.

-Another option is that Robby fixes the EN script manually.

 ## Progress